simbo/gulp-static-site-generator/README.md

   - pass-through all files that are not markdown, templates or html
   - transform drafts only in development environment
   - customizable options and behavior

+### Demo

+You can find an example implementation in [demo/](https://github.com/simbo/gulp-static-site-generator/tree/master/demo).

 ## Setup and usage